Three-body final state interactions in $B^+\to D\bar{D}K^+$ decays: Summary

 \section{Summary}

 We investigate the crucial role of three-body final state interactions in the $B^+\to D^0\bar{D}^0K^+$, $B^+\to D^+D^-K^+$, and $B^+\to D_s^+D_s^-K^+$ decays to precisely determine the resonance parameters in the two-body subsystems.
 The three-body final state interaction is incorporated by Khuri-Treiman formalism.
-Its dispersive representaion is used, projecting singularities from other channels onto the complex plane of the interested channel.
+Its dispersive representation is used, projecting singularities from other channels onto the complex plane of the interested channel.
 The $D\bar{D}$ scattering amplitude is a key input for the KT equation, which is constructed within HQSS.
 The potential includes both a contact term and contribution from bare charmonium states.
-With this potential, one can obtain the $D\bar{D}$ scattering amplitude by solving the Lippmann-Schwinger equation (LSE) to obtain the full scattering amplitude.
+With this potential, one can obtain the $D\bar{D}$ scattering amplitude by solving the LSE to obtain the full scattering amplitude.
 The scheme with two bare states and the three-body final state interaction can describe the experimental data of all the three channels.
 With the parameters fitted to the data, we find several poles on various Riemann sheets.
-Two poles, i.e. the pole $3.913-0.037i~\mathrm{GeV}$ for $S$-wave interaction and the pole $3.764-0.002i~\mathrm{GeV}$ for the $P$-wave interaction, have significant contributions to the physical observables.
+Two poles, i.e. the pole $3.913-0.016i~\mathrm{GeV}$ for $S$-wave interaction and the pole $3.761-0.006i~\mathrm{GeV}$ for the $P$-wave interaction, have significant contributions to the physical observables.
 They are identified as $\chi_{c0}(3930)$ and $\psi(3770)$, respectively.
 To distinguish dynamically generated states from those originating from the input bare states, we track the movement of these poles as the bare state coupling constants to zero.
 The analysis indicates that the above mentioned poles are indeed evolved from the input bare states.
 This kind of analysis gives a universal description of the $B^+\to D^0\bar{D}^0K^+$, $B^+\to D^+D^-K^+$, and $B^+\to D_s^+D_s^-K^+$ processes.
 As it considers the three-body interaction, it can extract the resonance parameters more precisely in the above three channels.

-~~ We are grateful to Meng-Lin Du for the helpful discussion.
-This work is partly supported by the National Natural Science Foundation of China with Grants Nos.~12375073, ~12035007 and National College Students’ Innovation Training Program (Grant No.202423011).
+~~ We are grateful to Yun-Hua Chen and Meng-Lin Du for the helpful discussion.
+This work is partly supported by the National Natural Science Foundation of China with Grants No.~12375073, No.~12547105 and National College Students’ Innovation Training Program (Grant No.~202423011).
+J.H is a co-first author.

 \onecolumngrid